DhanaBalan2001/Restaurant-Management-API/README.md

-   𝐓𝐡𝐞 𝐑𝐞𝐬𝐭𝐚𝐮𝐫𝐚𝐧𝐭 𝐌𝐚𝐧𝐚𝐠𝐞𝐦𝐞𝐧𝐭 𝐀𝐏𝐈 𝐁𝐚𝐜𝐤𝐞𝐧𝐝
+Restaurant Management API Backend

    - This backend provides a robust and scalable API for managing restaurant operations such as menu, orders, reservations, inventory, and reporting.

    - It is built using Node.js, Express.js, and MongoDB for efficient and dynamic functionality.